Get answers for your health queries from top Doctors for FREE!

 Extra medications cost This includes the cost of extra medicines which you may require after your chemotherapy session.
 These medicines are given mainly for the chemotherapy side effects, you may suffer.

 Hospital stay costThe chemotherapy can be administered within a few minutes to a few hours to a few days.
-This includes the costs for your hospital stay.
+This includes the costs of your hospital stay.

 Additional service availed You may have to extend your stay at the hospital or you may avail of some extra services.